 The gift shop is to your left, and this is where you’ll go to purchase tickets.

-General admission ticket prices are $10 for adults, $9 for seniors, $7 for children, and children under 3 are free.
+General admission ticket prices are $11 for adults, $10 for seniors, $8 for children, and children under 3 are free.
 Prices may be adjusted for special events.
 Many local libraries offer admission discounts through their museum pass program, so if you are looking on ways to save, definitely check that out (note that the museum pass usually does not work for special events).
-The CT Trolley Museum is non-profit though, so this is one of those places where I don’t mind paying for admission!!
+The Trolley Museum is non-profit though, so this is one of those places where I don’t mind paying for admission!!

 They also offer museum memberships, which gets you half off admission on all major events and FREE admission on non-event days for the year!